Skip Navigation

 Red Rose sunset

-© All Rights Reserved snowgirl
+© snowgirl

-North Carolina stretches from the heights of the Appalachian Mountains to the steamy Atlantic coastline.
 The State has a long and interesting history and has been the location of many famous and historic events.
 This state was the location of the first English colony at Roanoke, which mysteriously disappeared in 1590.
 Then in the 1650s the Virginia colony expanded into present day North Carolina and in 1663 King Charles II of England granted a charter to found a new colony that he named Carolina making it one of the original 13 Colonies.
 By 1710 disputes over control formed with the southern part of the colony that resulted in the splitting of the colony and the creation of South Carolina in 1729.
+In 1903 the first powered and sustained heavier-than-air flight was held by the Wright brothers at Kill Devil Hill around 10 kilometres from Kitty Hawk.
+North Carolina is a great place to visit with great history, beaches and mountains to explore.

 Geography